Makhloufhleli/harpy.js/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Please read our contributing guidelines before submitting PRs.
+We welcome contributions from the community!
+Please read our [Contributing Guidelines](./CONTRIBUTING.md) for detailed information on:

+- Development workflow
+- Branch naming conventions
+- Commit message format
+- Pull request process
+- Code style guidelines

+Before submitting a PR, make sure to review the full guidelines in [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## 📄 License